ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 *   Bluetooth
 *   Battery level

 The one big omission seems to be the cameras.
-Neither front nor back camera work on Ubuntu 20.04.1, or any OS apart from Windows.
+Neither front nor back camera work on Ubuntu 20.04.1, or any OS apart from older versions of Windows.

 If you’re happy to use Ubuntu 20.04.1 with GNOME, carry on reading!
 If not, you might want to jump down to the "[Other Setups](#othersetups)" section.